Pediatric Blood Pressure: AAP 2017 Guidelines, Percentiles, and Hypertension Staging

 Indications for Pharmacologic Treatment

-• Have symptomatic hypertension (headaches, cognitive changes)
+• Has symptomatic hypertension (headaches, cognitive changes)

-• Have evidence of left ventricular hypertrophy on echocardiography
+• Has left ventricular hypertrophy on echocardiography

-Choice of Antihypertensive Agent
+Choice of Agent

 • ACE inhibitor (e.g., lisinopril, enalapril)